 Dealing with Vulnerabilities in Open Source Software

 The consequences of bugs are compounded greatly when you construct your application stack from multiple open source tools, programming languages, and platforms.
 You need to review each component separately to validate it as bug‑free.
-When bugs are discovered in open source software, it’s important to have a defined policy for validating, testing, and, fixing them if possible.
+When bugs are discovered in open source software, it’s important to have a defined policy for validating, testing, and (if possible) fixing them.

 Your policy for open source software needs to include at least three processes: